chrispmonkey/codeguide-expo-firebase-1/PRODUCTION_STATUS.md

 ## ✅ **All Critical Issues RESOLVED**

-The Astrophysicals React Native app is now **production-ready** with all startup errors and warnings fixed.
+The Astrophysicals React Native app is now **production-ready** with all critical startup errors fixed.

+**Note:** There are some development-only warnings that do not affect production functionality.
+See [KNOWN_DEVELOPMENT_WARNINGS.md](./KNOWN_DEVELOPMENT_WARNINGS.md) for details.

 ## 🛠️ **Issues Fixed**